 - About Us

 - Frequently Asked Questions

 "Conformity" is a requirement of the Federal Clean Air Act (Section 176(c), at 42 U.S.C.
-7506(c)) to ensure that federal actions are consistent with the State Implementation Plan ("SIP") to achieve and maintain Federal air quality standards.
-"Transportation Conformity" requirements for highway and transit projects are defined by U.S. Environmental Protection Agency (EPA) regulations in 40 CFR 93 Subpart A, US EPA and US DOT (FHWA) guidance, and local procedures set up by Metropolitan Planning Organizations and Air Pollution Control Districts.
-The map and table below illustrate the areas that are subject to Transportation Conformity requirements in California in 2013.
-For other types of federal actions, not related directly to highways and transit, conformity requirements are governed by 40 CFR 93 Subpart B (General Conformity).
+7506(c)), to ensure that federal actions are consistent with the State Implementation Plan ("SIP") to achieve and maintain Federal air quality standards.
+"Transportation Conformity" requirements for highway and transit projects are defined by U.S. Environmental Protection Agency (EPA) regulations in 40 CFR 93 Subpart A, US EPA and US DOT (FHWA) guidance, and local consultation procedures set up by Metropolitan Planning Organizations and Air Pollution Control Districts.
+The map and table below illustrate the areas that are subject to Transportation Conformity requirements in California in 2014.
+For other types of federal actions, not related directly to highways and transit, the conformity process is governed by 40 CFR 93 Subpart B (General Conformity).

 Click on the graphic image at left for an enlarged image, or use one of the following links to download the map image.
 Save the file using the method appropriate for your browser:

 GIF format (96 dpi, 114 KB file size)

 For statewide interagency consultation information and records of Statewide Conformity Working Group meetings, see the Statewide Conformity Working Group page at this site.